 As an alternative to growing soybean as a sole crop, you can intercrop soybean with a cereal crop.
 Soybean does not grow well when shaded.
 Therefore it is best grown in strip intercrops with 2-4 rows of soybean and 2 rows of a cereal crop.
-Use the recommended planting distances for both crops.
+You can also plant soybean in between rows of newly-established crops of cassava.
+Use the recommended planting distances for both crops